Skip to content

 intro-init-sdk-with-login-frictionless

-The BeamRuntime is an GameInstanceSubsystem that is responsible for controlling the SDK's lifecycle and player authentication.
+The BeamRuntime is a GameInstanceSubsystem that is responsible for controlling the SDK's lifecycle and player authentication.
 Calling this function will initialize the SDK.
 You can find a deep explanation about the Beamable Runtime in our Technical Overview page.

 Once the SDK is initialized, we can Login a guest account automatically.
 To do that, we're using the Login - Frictionless Operation node that will login a guest account into the Player0 user slot.